Poker is a hard way to make an easy living.

 The answer is no. At least not right away.

 This is an extreme example, but think about Guy Laliberté, the billionaire founder of Cirque du Soleil and poker enthusiast.
-That guy has so much money that he couldn’t go broke if he tried.
+Guy is so wealthy he couldn’t go broke if he tried.

-With Guy’s nearly unlimited bankroll, do you think it’s a smart financial decision for him to be playing $300,000 buy-in tournaments?
+With Guy’s nearly unlimited bankroll, do you think it’s a smart financial decision for him to play $300,000 buy-in tournaments?
 Of course not, because he won’t be a winning player!

-Remember, it’s about maximizing your hourly rate.
-The best thing you can do after binking that $11 tournament is to keep playing those.
+Remember, it’s all about maximizing hourly rate.
+The best thing you can do after binking that $11 tournament is to keep playing at that level.

 You can gradually take shots at $22s, and even phase them in if you feel comfortable against the competition, but you shouldn’t move up to $22s just because you won one tournament.